 The Cathedral Rocks Track

 With a quick breakfast filling our bellies, we packed a few snacks, filled our water bottles and then set out up the Cathedral Rocks Track in the pitch black.
 Using the lights of our phones to light the way we began the hike to the top with our fingers crossed for a spectacular sunrise.

 It was so cold that you could see our breath in the torchlight.

 The majority of the walk was rather easy going with not too much elevation until the very end.
-By the time we had reached the summit turnoff there was enough light to see without our torches.
-The next 400m was pretty much clambering over boulders and through crevices until we reached the top.
+By the time we’d reached the summit turnoff, there was enough light to see without our torches.
+The next 400m we were clambering over boulders and through crevices until we reached the top.
 This part of the walk gives you a real sense of exploring with a great reward at the end.

-With the sun above us the return walk from Cathedral Rocks was a pleasure.
-The bushland was stunning in the sunlight as the track wound back down the hill around smaller piles of mossy boulders and lush green ferns.
+The return walk from Cathedral Rocks followed along stunning bushland.
+The track looked totally different in the sunlight as it wound back down the hill around smaller piles of mossy boulders and lush green ferns.
 Our bellies began grumbling as the last views of the sleeping giant disappeared from sight.

-The boulders of Cathedral Rocks were formed millions of years ago by the Ebor volcano.
-Molten rock was forced into cracks deep within the earth’s crust.
-Over millions of years the earth’s crust was slowly weathered away leaving the large granite boulders balancing on top of each other as they can be seen today.
+The rock formations were made when molten rock was forced into cracks deep within the earth’s crust by the Ebor Volcano.
+Eventually, the earth’s crust was slowly weathered away leaving the large granite boulders balancing on top of each other as they can be seen today.